-Yes or No How the district participates in job development activities District staff contacts employers to solicit jobs for TA and/or SNAP participants.
-Describe how this is done, including number of staff, frequency of contact, etc.: District contacts or has an agreement with another agency to contact employers and solicit jobs for TA and/or SNAP participants.
-Described here is how this is done, including number of staff, frequency of contacts, etc.:
+Yes or No: How the district participates in job development activities Specialist, and NYSDOL partner staff to receive job listings and knowledge of referrals of mutual clients.
+Yes District contacts or has an agreement with another agency to contact employers and solicit jobs for TA and/or SNAP participants.
+Described here is how this is done, including number of staff, frequency of contacts, etc.: N/A